 In 1970, Aspen began hosting the World Pro Ski Tour, a race series founded by Beattie as a livelier competitor to the World Cup he himself had founded only a few years before.
 Featuring dual-format racing that attracted the likes of Jean-Claude Killy and Spider Sabich, the tour delivered more drama and a rock-and-roll attitude that felt more akin to the spirit of the era than the buttoned-up World Cup.

 Women began racing World Cups in Aspen in 1976, and between 2000 and 2015, women’s World Cup races were held in Aspen every year other than 2003.
 In 2015, budding American phenom Mikaela Shiffrin won both slalom races, becoming the first American to win in Aspen since Tamara McKinney in 1981.
 Then, in 2017, Shiffrin went really big, becoming the first U.S. racer ever, man or woman, to secure the overall World Cup season title on American soil.
 It was the cherry on top of the weeklong 2017 World Cup Finals, the most significant week of ski racing Aspen has ever held.

 Beyond the bold-faced World Cups, Aspen has hosted thousands of other races, from regional junior competitions to celebrity events—even the infamous 24 Hours of Aspen where alpine skiers continuously (and eventually, deliriously) lapped Ajax for an entire 24 hours.

-From a rope towing up the hill and tucking down on wooden planks to decades of global greats shattering records (and sometimes their bodies), ski racing is all intricately and eclectically woven into the history of Aspen.
+From a rope tow and wooden planks to decades of global greats shattering records (and sometimes their bodies), ski racing is all intricately and eclectically woven into the history of Aspen.
 Like the mountains that cradle this small but mighty town, the stories are vast—full of guts, glory, memorable personalities, and the stories that will eventually become legends.